krother/training_and_teaching_methods/planning/lesson_structure.md

 * introduce each other
 * give an overview what the lesson is about
 * elicit expectations from the group
 * **prime** the class for a new topic.
-I believe this is the most important warm-up function
+I believe this is the most important purpose of warming-up.
 * ask quiz questions from a previous lesson
 * do an easy coding exercise everybody can complete